-Buying soy and rice milks once meant venturing to a hole-in-the-wall health food store, but now, milk shelves in large supermarkets are more crowded than ever, so it can be pretty hard to know which milk is really right for you.
+Buying soy and rice milks once meant venturing to a super specialized health food store, but now, milk shelves in large supermarkets are more crowded than ever, so it can be pretty hard to know which milk is really right for you.

-Here's what to look for when choosing the right option to buy or — if you're feeling adventurous — to make at home yourself.
+Here's what to look for when choosing the right option to buy or, if you're feeling motivated, to make at home yourself.

 Nutrition info for 1 cup of milk (8 ounces):